-And, AARP is working across the state in partnership with local leaders, organizations and dedicated residents to help make that vision a reality.
-As part of that effort, AARP is excited to announce the largest number of projects to date through the Community Challenge program.
-These quick-action grants are being distributed to 244 organizations across all 50 states, Washington D.C, Puerto Rico and the U.S. Virgin Islands.
+AARP is working in partnership with local leaders, organizations and dedicated residents to help make that vision a reality.
+As part of that effort, AARP is excited to announce the largest investment of grant dollars to date through the Community Challenge grant program.
+More than $3.4 million in quick-action grants are being distributed to 260 organizations across all 50 states, Washington D.C, Puerto Rico and the U.S. Virgin Islands.

-AARP Nebraska is incredibly proud to have four grantees right here in our state.
-Our goal is to support their efforts to create great places for people of all backgrounds, ages and abilities and as local leaders seek to better their communities for the future, this is even more critical.
+AARP Nebraska is incredibly proud to have six grantees right here in our state.
+Our goal is to support their efforts to create great places for people of all backgrounds, ages and abilities.
+As local leaders seek to better their communities for the future, this becomes even more critical.

 Here in Nebraska, these exciting and diverse projects were funded:

 - Siouxland Freedom Park: The $25,000 grant will support completion of a trail accessibility project in Siouxland Freedom Park, a veterans’ memorial park located along the bank of the Missouri River in South Sioux City.
 The trail will enable veterans with disabilities and older adults with mobility challenges to fully enjoy the park amenities.

 - Canopy South: The $11,175 grant will activate and enhance public space adjacent to a historic landmark, by working with South Omaha residents to install public art, seating, and raised garden beds at a park with high foot traffic from people of all ages.

 - Grow Grand Island: The $4500 grant will be used to explore ways to strengthen Grand Island neighborhoods with a community event in August and a “neighboring kit” for attendees.
 The project will also support use of AARP’s walk audit tool by neighborhood organizations to identify safety issues.